jstaman5/Fantasy-Football-ML/README.md

 Make sure you are in the /models directory.
 Then type either python linear_regression.py or python svm.py

-Both programs will loop through the 4 position csv files in /data, outputting prediction graphs and printing R2 scores.
+Both programs will loop through the 4 position csv files in /data.

+svm.py prints out the r2 score and shows the prediction graph.

+linear_regression.py also prints r2 score and shows prediction graph along with printing a description of data, heatmap, and pairplot.

 Python Packages Needed: